 Do you often wonder why you sneeze a lot indoors or find your allergies flaring up?
-It could be because there’s room for improvement regarding your home’s interior air quality.
+It could be because we are spending so much more time inside or there’s simply room for improvement regarding your home’s interior air quality.
+But don’t fret.
 There are smart home accessories for almost everything, including those that monitor air quality.
-Here are some options worth checking out in your quest to make your home a much healthier place.
+Here are some options worth checking out in your quest to make your home a healthier place.

 This streamlined, cylinder-shaped device does more than notify you of air quality specifics.
 It also measures humidity levels, the temperature, and even the noise level in the environment.
 Get the details by looking at the screen on the complementing iOS or Android smartphone app.